bsoelch/NoReturn/Readme.md

 - true: true boolean
 - false: false boolean
 - none: empty optional (can be cast to any optional type)
-- NOP: no-op procedure (can be cast to any procedure type)
 ##### Arrays
 Arrays are declared as a list of elements surround by {}